umd-lhcb/umd-lhcb.github.io/index.md

 ---
 layout: default
-title: LHCb group at the University of Maryland
+title: UMD flavor physics and CP violation group
 ---

 Our research group, led by Professors Jawahery and Franco Sevilla, is engaged